 Frequently Asked Questions

-1. Bhindi (okra, lady’s fingers or vendakkai – It is one of the most commonly used vegetables to make mor kulambu.
-Wash the okra and wipe them well.
-Cut into 2-inch pieces.
-Saute in some oil until almost cooked and then add to the curry.
+1. Bhindi (okra, lady’s fingers, or vendakkai) – It is one of the most commonly used vegetables to make mor kulambu.
+Wash the okra and wipe it well.
+Cut it into 2-inch pieces.
+Saute in some oil until almost cooked, and then add it to the curry.

-2. Brinjal (eggplant or kathirikkai) – Slice into thin slices or cube.
+2. Brinjal (eggplant or kathirikkai) – Slice into thin slices or cubes.
 Saute in oil and add to the curry.

 3. Ash Gourd (white melon or petha) – Peel and cube.
 Cook in water just like yellow pumpkin.